NicodemusGurion/nicodemusgurion.github.io/islam/02-Muhammad.md

 > a man of the Ansar, said that while he was given to jesting and was talking to the people and making them laugh, the Prophet poked him under the ribs with a stick.
 He said: Let me take retaliation.
 He said: Take retaliation.
 He said: You are wearing a shirt but I am not.
 The Prophet then raised his shirt and the man embraced him and began to kiss his side.
 Then he said: This is what I wanted, Messenger of Allah!

-### Muhammad ordered his followers to bite their father's penis
+### He ordered his followers to bite their father's penis

 [Al-Adab Al-Mufrad 963 (Sahih)](https://sunnah.com/adab:963)